• Length 5 years full-time

 Academic Advice

-In Semester 2 you have two electives to choose.
-You may wish to take MKTG2004 Marketing and BUSI2025 International Business here rather than waiting until year 2 to complete these courses
+In your second semester of study you have two electives to choose.
+You may wish to take MGMT2100 Communication for Business and/or BUSI2025 International Business then, rather than waiting until Year 2 to complete these courses

 If after reading through these guidelines you are unsure about your which courses to enrol in, you can email info.cbe@anu.edu.au